Independent Community Voter Research

 $0 raised

-Three candidates. ‡ Only two have meaningful fundraising, making this effectively a two-person contest.
-Whittier360
+Three candidates. ✓ Only two have Form 460 campaign filings, making this effectively a two-person financial contest.

 Vinatieri's Vote Share Over Time